oculus-samples/Unreal-HandGameplay/Plugins/OculusHandTools/README.md

 ## Mechanics Implementations

-The Content folder contains utilities for implementing hand tracking gameplay mechanics.
-You can see examples of their use in the *Oculus Hand Gameplay Showcase*.
+The Content folder contains utilities for hand tracking gameplay mechanics.
+Examples appear in the *Hand Gameplay Showcase*.

-All of these mechanics are integrated into the *HandsCharacterHandState* component.
-This component is instantiated in the construction script for *HandsCharacterBase*, setting up references to all of the relevant components on the actor.
+All mechanics integrate into the *HandsCharacterHandState* component.
+This component is created in the construction script of *HandsCharacterBase*, which sets up references to all relevant actor components.

-The simplest way to integrate these mechanics into your own project is to create a new blueprint class with *HandsCharacterBase* as its parent.
-You can see an example of this in the showcase's *HandsCharacter* class.
+To add these mechanics to your project, create a new blueprint class with *HandsCharacterBase* as its parent.
+The showcase’s *HandsCharacter* class demonstrates this.

 ### Throwing

-In the *HandsCharacterHandState* class (in the "Throwing" section of its event graph), you will find the implementation of throwing.
-In its *Throw with Assist* function, it uses the *Get Throw Vector* method of the *ThrowingComponent*.
-That component tracks the position of the hand over a short period of time in order to infer an accurate and predictable velocity for the thrown object.
+The *HandsCharacterHandState* class implements throwing in the "Throwing" section of its event graph.
+Its *Throw with Assist* function calls the *Get Throw Vector* method of the *ThrowingComponent*.
+This component tracks hand position over a short time to calculate an accurate, predictable velocity for thrown objects.

 ### Punching

-Punching is a surprisingly simple and fun mechanic using hand tracking.
-In the "Fist / punching" section of the *HandsCharacterHandState* event graph, you can see that a collision sphere on the hand is enabled only while the hand is gripping (in a fist pose) and no object is currently grabbed.
+Punching is a simple, fun mechanic using hand tracking.
+In the "Fist / punching" section of the *HandsCharacterHandState* event graph, a collision sphere on the hand activates only when the hand forms a fist and no object is grabbed.

-An example of an "punchable" object is in the Hand Gameplay Showcase in the *TetherBallBP* class.
+The *TetherBallBP* class in the Hand Gameplay Showcase provides an example of a "punchable" object.

 ### Teleportation

-Utilizing the *InteractableSelector* actors from the *OculusInteractable* module (see above), a simple teleportation system can be implemented.
-This is done fairly simply: In the "Grabbing" section of the *HandsCharacterHandState* event graph, when a grab fails, it falls back to checking for a selected teleporter and teleporting the player to it.
-The teleporter selection itself is in the "Selection" section of the same graph.
+You can implement a simple teleportation system using *InteractableSelector* actors from the *OculusInteractable* module.
+In the "Grabbing" section of the *HandsCharacterHandState* event graph, if a grab fails, it checks for a selected teleporter and teleports the player there.
+Teleporter selection happens in the "Selection" section of the same graph.

-In order to limit selection to teleporters, the *TeleportSelector* actor is used rather than the standard *InteractableSelector*.
+To restrict selection to teleporters, use the *TeleportSelector* actor instead of the standard *InteractableSelector*.

-Note that this requires the following in your project's *DefaultEngine.ini*:
+Add this to your project's *DefaultEngine.ini*:

 ```ini
 [/Script/Engine.CollisionProfile]